WzrdIsTaken/Nabi/README.md

 - Audio 🔜™
 - Threading 🔜™

-Nabi's features aren't exhaustive, its just meant to be enough for me to make some cool final year projects without needing an existing engine.
+Nabi's features aren't exhaustive, its just meant to be enough for me to make some cool final year projects without needing an existing engine and learn a bunch a long the way.

 Nabi means "butterfly" in Korean - and it is my favourite Korean word!